mercymadueke/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that creates an alias
+creating a script that prints hello user